 “Kids coming into non—Title I schools know some of their letters, know some of their sounds, colors, shapes–skills that you normally learn before you come to kindergarten,” said Kathy Petersen, Title I director for Washington County School District.
 “But few of the children in Title I schools were coming in with that knowledge.”

 In the past, Washington County School District used aids and tutors for children who were struggling; however, they found these options did not work.
 Children were still unable to catch up with their peers on the skills they needed to succeed in school.

-Additionally, teachers found that low-income students were less likely to have experiences that would help them expand their vocabularies and understanding of the world.
+Additionally, teachers found that under-resourced students were less likely to have experiences that would help them expand their vocabularies and understanding of the world.
 For example, many students had never seen a bus or a train and did not know what they were; this put them at a disadvantage for understanding vocabulary and making connections in their learning.

 Washington County School District needed to implement a change to reach the children who were entering kindergarten already at a disadvantage.
-So the district created a preschool program specifically for Title I schools and children from low-income households.
+So the district created a preschool program specifically for Title I schools and children from und households.
 Students attend the preschool four days a week for two hours at a time.
 The students rotate through different segments.